soderlind/content-poll/README.md

 ## 🚀 Usage

 ### Basic Usage
-1. **Add Block**: In the editor, insert the "ContentPoll" block into your post/page
+1. **Add Block**: In the editor, insert the "ContentPoll AI" block (display name may appear as ContentPoll) into your post/page
 2. **Set Question**: Enter a question about your content (or use AI to generate one)
 3. **Configure Options**: Add 2-6 answer options related to your content
 4. **Publish**: Visitors reading that page can now vote on your question and see results